 Odutola graduated from the University of Alabama in 2008, and received her M.F.A. from Cal Arts in 2012.

-Her first solo museum exhibition in New York “To Wander Determined” was shown at the Whitney Museum.
+Her first solo museum exhibition in New York “To Wander Determined” was shown at the Whitney Museum from October 2017 until February 2018.
 It featured an interconnected series of life-size fictional portraits of two aristocratic Nigerian families.
 Working in charcoal, pastel, and pencil, Odutola posed her figures in opulent settings as if they were successful Westerners.
 Such portraits would have been possible for Nigerians if they had not been forced to endure hundreds of years of slavery and colonialism.

 She recently in 2016-2017 had an exhibition of her work at San Francisco’s Museum of the African Diaspora.
 Her portraits will be shown at the Seattle Art Museum for a year, starting at the end of July, 2018.
 Her work is in the permanent collections of the Smithsonian National Museum of African Art, MoMA, and the Whitney Museum among others.